rkoch/rpi-bind-dns/README.md

 ## Persistence

-For the BIND to preserve its state across container shutdown and startup you should mount a volume at `/data`.
+For BIND to preserve its state across container shutdown and startup you should mount a volume at `/data`.

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*